nextgis/docs_ng/source/docs_ngconnect/source/ngconnect.rst

 2. Upload vector and raster layers from desktop GIS to Web GIS;
 3. Upload whole QGIS projects to Web GIS , including styles, layer hierarchy, etc;
 4. Create WFS service in one click and edit data directly in Web GIS;
+5. Create WMS service in one click;
-5. Update geodata keeping styles and attributes;
+6. Update geodata keeping styles and attributes;
-6. Create resource groups and delete any resources.
+7. Create resource groups and delete any resources;
+8. Add new vector layer styles to an existing style in Web GIS.

 .. important::